akaminski03/azure-dns/README.md

 <img src="https://github.com/akaminski03/azure-network-protocols/assets/65532146/ff6c30fd-daa1-4c2c-8150-4f48a3fdf550" height="80%" width="80%" alt="apple2"/>
 </p>
 <p>
-From client, Successfully ping and nslookup "apple."
-This simply resolves "apple" to the local ip address of the domain controller.
+From client, successfully ping and nslookup "apple."
+This simply resolves the domain "apple" to the local ip address of the domain controller.
 It is retrieving this information from the DNS server.
 </p>
 <br />